modofunjs/modofun/README.md

   * Connect/Express-like middleware support
   * Google Cloud Functions
   * [Future] AWS Lambda
-  * Can itself be act as a middleware on other Connect-based frameworks
+  * Can act as a middleware on other Connect-based frameworks

 ## Installation